 - Mix together flour, garlic powder, salt, eggs, and cold water in a large bowl.

 - Add in chopped vegetables and stir to evenly coat everything.
-I’ve used various mixes of Chinese chives, carrots, onions, corn, mushrooms, and cooked chopped spinach.
+I’ve used various mixes of Chinese chives, carrots, bell peppers, onions, corn, mushrooms, and cooked chopped spinach.

 - Heat about 2 T. of oil in a large 10″ pan on medium high heat.